Photo credit: John Sandlund

 The Force renders images with high spatial resolution and soft-tissue contrast.
 It contains two X-ray sources and two detectors, which can be used simultaneously.
-This in combination with a broader detector enables faster scans than before.
+This in combination with a broader detector enables faster scans.
 High speed scanning is necessary for cardiac examinations as well as for restless patients.
 The two X-ray sources also provide the possibility for dual energy examinations with improved spectral separation.

 Magnetic Resonance ImagingThe Philips Ingenia 3.0T has a 70 cm bore.
 It is equipped with Xtend gradient system (up to 45mT/m - 200 T/m/s) and two parallel RF transmissions (Multitransmit 4D), which adapt the RF signals to each patient.
 Multitransmit facilitates an increased image uniformity, contrast, and consistency, as well as faster imaging.
 A full range of receiver coils is available with analog-to-digital converters inside the coils (dStream RF).
 This samples the MR signal directly in the coil on the patient, and sends it to the reconstructor via a fiber-optic cable.

-The Siemens 3T Prisma with a 60 cm bore is our latest MRI-scanner.
-The gradients are outstanding with 80mT/m@200 T/m/s simultaneously, which nicely facilitate fMRI and DTI studies.
-The software is the latest release and the coil concept offers high coil density using parallel transmit technology called TimTX TrueShape for cardiac, abdominal and musculoskeletal examinations.
+The Siemens 3T Prisma has a 60 cm bore and gradients with 80mT/m@200 T/m/s simultaneously, which facilitate fMRI and DTI studies.
+The coil concept offers high coil density using parallel transmit technology called TimTX TrueShape for cardiac, abdominal and musculoskeletal examinations.